Coupang is Worth $19.25 Per Share, But With Hidden Upside. Here's Why. - 7investing 7investing

 So all of that said, let’s jump right to the punchline.
 Including today’s announcement of its price increase, I believe Coupang’s stock is worth $19.25 per share.

-At today’s price of $19.10, Coupang appears moderately overvalued.
+At today’s price of $21, Coupang appears fairly priced or perhaps is moderately overvalued.
 But as I’ll discuss a bit below, its recent acquisition of Farfetch could be a ‘hidden driver’ that could unlock value and drive the stock price higher.

 And before we get into the trenches of my entire model, I’d like to quickly promote our 7investing service.